MipHolmes/MipHolmes/README.md

 - 👋 Hi, I’m @MipHolmes
 - 👀 I’m interested in ...
 Cybersecurity
 - 🌱 I’m currently learning ...
-AWS exploits
+Web and Cloud Penetration Testing
 - 💞️ I’m looking to collaborate on ...
 Bug Bounties, Pen testing, web development
 - 📫 How to reach me ...
 GitHub,
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: ... - I'm hyper-obssessed with Geography
+- ⚡ Fun fact: ...
+I'm obsessed with Geography – I can spend all day looking at maps, researching places on earth.

 <!---
 MipHolmes/MipHolmes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.